"Good Time" vs "Earned Time" in Wisconsin criminal law

 Under Wisconsin law, anyone who is sentenced to jail time has the right to “good time.”
-Good time allows inmates to have 25% of their sentence taken off if they are not causing problems at the jail.
+Good time allows inmates to reduce their sentence by 25%.
+Someone in jail is eligible for good time if their sentence is at least four days, they maintain good behavior, and they break no laws or jail regulations.

 What is time earned or good time?

-If you are sentenced to 20 days in jail, with good time you will only serve 15 of those days.
-If your jail time does not get you even numbers, the jail will round up.
-For example, if you are given a 10-day sentence, you would only have to serve 7.5, but because partial days do not count, you would serve 8 days.
+If you're sentenced to 20 days in jail, good time credit means you will only serve 15 days.
+When a sentence doesn't divide evenly into full days, the jail rounds up.
+For example, a 10-day sentence becomes 7.5 days with good time, but since partial days don't count, you'd serve 8 days.

-Good time does not apply to prison sentences, nor does it apply to condition time, with a few exceptions.
+Good time does not apply to prison sentences or condition time, except in limited cases.

-You are only guilty if you are convicted&trade
+You are only guilty if you are convicted®

 Condition Time vs Good Time